fbpx

 In the Beaufortain

-In the collective imagination, mountains are represented by large wooded valleys, higher pastures near the ridges, eternal snow, even glaciers, villages huddled around their churches, with wooden buildings more common than in the southern Alps.
-And indeed, the northern part of the French Alps fits this description.
+In the collective imagination, the mountains are represented by large wooded valleys, higher pastures near the ridges, eternal snows, even glaciers, villages huddled around their churches, with wooden buildings more common than in the Southern Alps.
+It's easy to imagine spending a vacation in the mountains in a beautiful wooden chalet.
+And indeed, the northern part of the French Alps fits the bill.

 This is where the major traditional Alpine resorts are concentrated.
-Between the bucolic landscapes of the Chablais to Faucigny and the val d'Arly to Beaufortainand very high mountain landscapes on the slopes of the Mont Blancthe Vanoiseand Belledonne and Oisansmountain lovers are spoilt for choice.
-That's why this is the region where most tourists concentrate when they come to the French Alps.
+Between the bucolic landscapes of the Chablais to Faucigny and the val d'Arly to Beaufortainand very high mountain landscapes on the slopes of the Mont Blancthe Vanoiseand the Belledonne and Oisansmountain lovers are spoilt for choice.
+That's why this is the region where most tourists concentrate when they come to the Alps for their mountain vacations in France, winter or summer.

 But do they really choose according to their desire for the mountains, or do they let themselves be attracted by the spots that shine the brightest?
 Mountain development is not homogeneous in the Savoie or Dauphiné regions.